oleksandr-shvets/clonejs-nano/README.md

 ### Try the true prototype-based OOP!

-With this framework you can easilly create and manipulate objects without constructors, instead of classic js way, where you should define a constructor for every object (that you want to use as prototype), even if you didn't need it.
+With this "framework" you can easilly create and manipulate objects without constructors, instead of classic js way, where you should define a constructor for every object (that you want to use as prototype), even if you didn't need it.
 It's possible to build and maintain extremely **large numbers of "classes" with comparatively little code**.